-Note: HPEMM - High-Purity Electrolytic Manganese Metal; HPMSM - High-Purity Manganese Sulphate Monohydrate
+Legend: High-Purity Electrolytic Manganese Metal (HPEMM), High-Purity Manganese Sulphate Monohydrate (HPMSM).

-318. Speaking about other forecasts, they are relatively close and expect annual growth of 1-3 % per year.^{104,105,106} The largest contribution to the demand growth is expected from China and, to a lesser extent, from other developing countries, especially India.
+318. Other forecasts are relatively close and expect annual growth of 1-3 per cent per year.104,105,106 The largest contribution to the demand growth is expected from China and, to a lesser extent, from other developing countries, especially India.

 319. One of the factors for the projected growth of manganese consumption in China is the tightening of the rebar standards introduced by the government in 2018, which suggests an increase in manganese consumption for melting 1 tonne of steel.
-This was a surprise, as a few years before this index was, on the contrary, reduced.107
+This was a surprise, as a few years before this index was, on the contrary, reduced.

-320. As part of this work, we chose 3 cases of manganese demand forecast, reflecting both maximum and minimum growth in consumption dynamics (Figure 4.42):
+320. As part of this work, we chose three cases of manganese demand forecast, reflecting both maximum and minimum growth in consumption dynamics (Figure 4.42).

-321. Case 1 (low) - expects to grow by 1% per year, which is in line with Eramet S.A.'s forecast.108
+321. Case 1 (low) expects growth of 1 per cent per year, which is in line with Eramet S.A.'s forecast.

-322. Case 2 (base) - expects annual growth of 1.5 % and is an intermediate evaluation indicator.
+322. Case 2 (base) expects annual growth of 1.5 per cent and is an intermediate evaluation indicator.
 A moderate increase in steel production is expected due to the global economic slowdown, modernization of Chinese enterprises to meet environmental requirements, and uncertainty about trade policy.
-A close growth rate (1.4 % per year before 2035) is considered in the OECD forecast.109 http://www.indiansteelmarkets.com/presentations/Session1/4.0%20Edwin%20Basson_WSA.pptx
+A